alienator88/Sentinel/README.md

 [Sentinel](https://github.com/alienator88/Sentinel) - A GUI for controlling gatekeeper status on your mac

 [Viz](https://github.com/alienator88/Viz) - Utility for extracting text from images, videos, qr/barcodes

+[PearHID](https://github.com/alienator88/PearHID) - Remap your macOS keyboard with a simple SwiftUI frontend